- Schistosomiasis facts

 - What is the prognosis (outcome) for schistosomiasis?

-- Schistosomiasis is a disease caused by Schistosoma spp. that can cause acute and chronic infection.
+- Schistosomiasis is a parasitic disease caused by Schistosoma organisms that can cause acute and chronic infection.

 - Many symptoms of schistosomiasis infection frequently include fever, blood in stools or urine, and abdominal discomfort.